jsdevel/do-droplet-container/README.md

 __[nscale]__ is an open toolkit supporting configuration, build and deployment of connected container sets. __nscale__ is ideally used to support the development and operation of __microservice__ based systems.

-# Amazon Machine Image Container
+# Digital Ocean Droplet Container
-Manages the creation, deployment, linking and unlinking of an Amazon Machine Image for __nscale__.
-The aws-ami-container is used internally by __nscale__, see __nscale__'s [documentation] for information on how to deploy using Amazon Web Services as the target platform.
+Manages the creation and deployment of a Digital Ocean Droplet for __nscale__.
+The `do-droplet-container` is used internally by __nscale__, see __nscale__'s [documentation] for information on how to deploy using Digitel Ocean as the target platform.

+## Running the Tests

+Define `TOKEN` in your env.
+This is your Digital Ocean API token.
+Then run `npm t`.

 ## License
 Copyright (c) 2014-2015 [nearForm] and other contributors